Bind policies using advanced policy

 Values for a Goto expression are as follows:

 This keyword selects the policy with the next higher priority level in the current policy bank.
+The Policies are evaluated in priority order from lower numbered priority to higher numbered priority.

 If you supply an integer, it must match the priority level of another policy in the current policy bank.